Do-It-Yourself Carpet Cleaning

 Before you hire a professional carpet cleaner, ask to see the ingredients of any solutions they use.
 To be sure you get the "green" products they promise, get a written statement to that effect.

 The good news is that there are some natural and safe ways to clean your carpet yourself.
 First, thoroughly vacuum the area.
-If area is still wet, moisten and rest a Shamwow! cloth over the stain.
+If area is still wet, moisten and rest a Shamwow! cloth over any stain for a few minutes.
 Wring the cloth dry and reapply until all moisture is removed.

 Protect your family, pets, or customers, and the environment by choosing eco-friendly, natural carpet cleaning solutions.
-If you want professionals to do the work, insist they use "green" products.
+If you want professional cleaners to do the work, insist they use "green" products.
 Save more money and DIY!